Grunticus03/phpGRC/docs/ai/keycloak-oidc-setup.md

 Use this checklist to connect Keycloak to phpGRC via OpenID Connect for both interactive logins and the built-in health check.

 ## Prerequisites
-- phpGRC build where generic OIDC issuers can be HTTP (current mainline).
 - Working Keycloak realm reachable from the phpGRC host.
 - Administrative access to both phpGRC and Keycloak.
 - Optional but recommended: HTTPS in front of Keycloak to avoid browser mixed-content blocks.